 Steering is controlled by varying the position of the levers relative to each other.

 Moving motion control levers outward (in slots) locks the drive system in neutral.

 Motion control levers are adjustable to two heights.

-- 2.5.2 PTO Switch: Engages electric clutch (to drive belt) which engages mower blades. - 2.5.3 Parking Brake Lever: Engages parking brake. - 2.5.4 Deck Height Adjustment Lever: Sets cutting height to desired position.
+- 2.5.2 PTO Switch: Engages electric clutch (to drive belt) which engages mower blades. - 2.5.3 Parking Brake Lever: Engages parking brakes. - 2.5.4 Deck Height Adjustment Lever: Sets cutting height to desired position. - 2.5.5 Deck Lift Assist Lever (standard on 48" & 52" units, optional accessory for 44" units): Foot pedal that assists in raising the deck.